nextflow-io/nextflow/docs/cloud/aws.rst

         region = 'us-east-1'
     }

-Different queues bound to the same or different Compute environments can be configured according to each process' requirements.
+Different queues bound to the same or different Compute Environments can be configured according to each process' requirements.

 Container Options